electron-userland/electron-webpack/docs/Options.md

 ## Browser Window Title

-`title` String (optional) - Default window title.
+`title` String | Boolean (optional) - Default window title.
 Set to `true` to automatically set to package name (or product name in the electron-builder).

 By default, `title` tag is not added to html template.
 Because: